mimecorg/webissues-guide/docs/working-with-issues.md

 Depending on the type of the issue, you may enter some attributes which describe it.
 Required attributes are marked with an asterisk.

 You can also enter a description of the issue.
 Addresses and IDs will be converted to links.
 When you select the **Text with Markup** format, simple markup can be used to change the style of text, see the [Text with Markup](#text-with-markup) section below.
-If you leave the description empty, you can add it later; the description can also be edited or removed at any time.
+If you leave the description empty, you can add it later; the description can also be edited or removed at any time by the creator of the issue of a project or system administrator.

+## Issue Details

 When you add a new issue, its details will be automatically opened.
+You can also open the details of an issue by clicking on it in the list of issues.

 The issue details window contains the issue name at the top.
 On the right you can see the properties of the issue, such as its unique ID, type, the project and folder in which the issue is located, and information about the person and date when the issue was created and last modified.
 Below, the attributes of the issue are displayed.

 The main part of the issue details window contains the description and history of the issue.
 You can use the filter button to switch between full history of changes, comments and attached files.
 By default, issue history is displayed from oldest to newest entries, but this can be changed by the administrator in the server settings.

 Click the **Edit** button at the top of the window to change the name of the issue and the values of its attributes.
-All changes are automatically recorder in the issue history.
+All changes are automatically recorded in the issue history.

 The menu available at the top of the window contains other operations, such as cloning, moving and deleting the issue, marking the issue as read or unread, and subscribing or unsubscribing the issue.
-Only the project or system administrator can move or delete an issue.
+Only the project or system administrator can delete an issue or move it to a different folder.
 Subscribing to an issue is only possible when sending emails is enabled by the system administrator; see [Subscriptions](./tracking-issues.md#subscriptions) for more information.

 ## Comments and Attachments

 You can add a comment to an issue and it will be recorded in the issue history.
 To add a comment, open the issue details and click the **Add** button.
 The same text formatting can be used as in issue descriptions, see the [Text with Markup](#text-with-markup) section below.

-To quote an issue description or another comment, use the **Reply** option from the menu available above the comment or description.
-You can edit or delete your own comment; a project or system administrator can also edit and delete comments made by other users.
+To quickly quote an issue description or another comment, use the **Reply** option from the menu available above the comment or description.

+Regular users can edit and delete their own comments; project and system administrators can also edit and delete comments made by other users.

 To attach a file to an issue, open the issue details and click the **Attach** button.
 Select a file to upload and provide an optional description.
 The maximum allowed size of the attachment can be configured by the administrator in the server settings.

 Attachments are displayed in the issue history.
-When you click on an image attachment, a preview will be displayed and you will be able to save the image to your computer or open it in a new browser tab.
-When you click on any other type of file, it will be automatically downloaded to your computer.
+When you click on an image attachment, a preview is displayed and you can save the image to your computer or open it in a new browser tab.
+When you click on any other type of file, it is automatically downloaded to your computer.

 ### Identifiers